rwaldron/galileo-io/readme.md

 #### SparkFun Edison I2C Block

-Galileo-IO/Edison-IO will automattically connect to bus 1, which is the bus used by this block.
+Galileo-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.

 #### SparkFun Edison 9DOF Block

-Galileo-IO/Edison-IO will automattically connect to bus 1, which is the bus used by this block.
+Galileo-IO/Edison-IO will automatically connect to bus 1, which is the bus used by this block.